digital-skills-for-researchers/slideshows/_modules/reproducible-workflows/introduction/index.md

       # Testing

     notes: |
-      Focus on testing today
+      Focus on testing today, and Test Driven Development

       Testing is a crucial part of software development.
+Good programmers know that even if their program appears to work, there will be flaws and bugs present.

       Whether we are part way writing some software or have potentially completed our software - how do we ensure that what we have done is correct.

+      The answer to this is testing.

+      Testing in turn leads to test driven development, where we develop by stating up front how we expect our programs to behave by writing tests.

       Testing is a deep topic, can take a while to pick up.